Characters: The Walking Dead TV Show Atlanta Camp Survivors

 - He brings this up as a big reason for why he leaves the group in "The Suicide King".
 He isn't willing to abandon Merle a second time.
 However, he realizes that they parted ways in how they think a long time ago and decides to return to the group, followed in shock by his brother.

 - Despite his strong disapproval of Bob's actions in Season 4's "Indifference", Daryl doesn't even threaten to leave him behind.

 - Eventually subverted in "Too Far Gone", when he and Beth are forced to flee the prison without the others after the defenses are lost and the group is scattered during the final battle with the Governor.

-- Odd Friendship: With Carol, who becomes a sort of maternal figure for him during Season 2 and beyond.
+- With Carol, who becomes an important figure for him during Season 2 and beyond.
 Carol jokes about the idea of them being attracted to each other, and it's obvious that they're both devoted to each other, but beyond that, nothing definitive has been shown in canon.

-- Starting with "Still", he develops this with Beth, despite their outlooks and pre-apocalypse lives being complete polar opposites.
+- Starting with "Still", he developed this with Beth, despite their outlooks and pre-apocalypse lives being complete polar opposites.

 - Politically Incorrect Hero: Mildly racist to start but muchly reduced gone by the third season, but still willing to stick his neck out for all the members of the camp.

 - Promotion to Opening Titles: Beginning in Season 2.